The Consequences of Removing the Tree that is Protected and How to Avoid them

-Trees play an essential part in the environment, providing shade, clean air and aesthetic value to our surroundings.
-However there are a few trees that aren’t alike and some have extra protection status, which makes it illegal to perform any work without permission.
-If you’re thinking of having a tree removed, it’s essential to understand the protection status of the tree in question, and the steps you need to take to ensure compliance with the law.
-In this article, we will help you understand the process of discovering whether the tree is safe and exactly what steps you will need be doing to make sure you comply with the law.
+Trees play a crucial role in our environment by providing shade, fresh air and aesthetic value to our surroundings.
+However they are not all equal and some carry extra protection status, which makes it illegal to carry out any work without permission.
+If you’re considering having a tree removed, it’s essential to understand the status of protection for the tree you’re considering and the steps you have to take to ensure compliance with the law.
+In this article, we’ll walk you through the steps to determine if a tree is protected and what you need take to be sure that you comply with the law.

 What is a protected tree?

-A protected tree is subject to specific laws and regulations, and it’s illegal to works on a tree without having the appropriate permissions.
-There are two kinds of protection a tree might have: preservation and protection orders that are statutory.
+A protected tree can be subject to specific laws and regulations It is illegal to carry out work on such a tree without the required permissions.
+There are two types of protection that a tree might have: preservation orders and protection orders.

-Under statutory protection trees are protected by law and are under the control of Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities to protect trees of significant value to the public and ensure they are not damaged or destroyed.
+As a matter of the law trees are protected under laws and subject to Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to safeguard trees with a significant public value and ensure they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs but are issued through the secretary of state for the Environment.
-The trees that are protected by preservation orders are considered to have an exceptional value and are shielded from any kind of work, including cutting down.
+Preservation orders are similar to TPOs but are set up by the Secretary of State for the Environment.
+Preservation orders for trees are considered to have exceptional value and are protected from any kind of work, including cutting down.

-To determine if the tree is protected, you will need to check if it is subject to an TPO or preservation orders.
-It is done by contacting your authorities in your area and asking them search their archives.
+To determine whether trees are protected, you will need to determine if the tree is under the protection of a TPO or preservation order.
+This can be accomplished by contacting the authorities in your area and asking them look up their records.

 TPO search

-If you want to find an TPO, you can contact the Tree and Woodland officer from the local authority.
+To search for a TPO to locate one, contact the Tree and Woodland officer from the local authority.
 They will be able to tell you whether the tree is in the protection.
-They will also be able to guide you about the next steps to follow if the tree is protected.
+They’ll also be able to guide you about the next steps to take if the tree is protected.

 Preservation order search

-To search for a preservation order you must contact Secretary of State, Department of the Environment.
-They will be able to inform you whether the tree is protected and will provide the information you require and direction.
+To search for a preservation permit, you must contact Secretary of State, Department of the Environment.
+They will be able to inform you whether the tree is in the protected zone and will provide the necessary information and guidance.

 FAQs: